 You can admire the traditional wooden architecture by paying a visit to the Supilinn neighborhood.
 It’s also a good idea to take a walking tour there to learn more about the area.

 Tartu is also famous for its restaurants where you can find delicious Estonian delicacies like smoked sprats and selma on rye bread.

 Travel time from Tallinn bus station to Tartu is around 2 hours and 30 minutes.

 4. Helsinki, Finland

 Did you know that you can reach the capital of Finland on the Helsinki Tallinn ferry in just 2 hours?
-That’s just one of the reasons this is one of the most popular day trips from Tallinn!
+It’s no wonder the Tallinn to Helsinki day trip is so popular!

 From enjoying Finnish saunas and visiting ancient museums to grabbing a drink at local bars, there is no shortage of activities to keep you entertained during your day excursion from Tallinn to Helsinki.